BloodLetters/WallEngine-Downloader/README.md

 **DepotDownloaderMod is already included**—no need for manual setup.

 **Steps:**
-1. Download the latest release for your OS from the [Releases page](https://github.com/BloodLetters/WallEngine-Downloader/releases).
+1. Download the latest release from the [Releases page](https://github.com/BloodLetters/WallEngine-Downloader/releases).
 2. Extract the files.
 3. Run the `WallEngine-Downloader.exe`.
 4. Use the GUI to download wallpapers directly.